Why are viruses not considered living organisms in the context of... | Channels for Pearson+

 1

-Consider the structure of viruses.
-Viruses are composed of genetic material, either DNA or RNA, surrounded by a protein coat.
-This genetic material is an organic molecule, which is a key component of living organisms.
+Examine the structure of viruses: Viruses are composed of genetic material (either DNA or RNA) surrounded by a protein coat, and sometimes a lipid envelope.
+These components are organic molecules, contradicting the statement that viruses do not contain any organic molecules.

-Examine the reproduction process of viruses.
-Unlike living organisms, viruses cannot reproduce independently.
-They require a host cell to replicate their genetic material and produce new virus particles.
+Analyze the reproduction process of viruses: Viruses cannot reproduce independently.
+They require a host cell to replicate, as they lack the necessary cellular machinery for independent reproduction.

-Analyze the metabolic capabilities of viruses.
-Viruses lack the cellular machinery necessary for independent metabolic processes.
-They rely on the host cell's machinery to perform functions necessary for their replication.
+Consider the metabolic capabilities of viruses: Viruses do not perform metabolic processes on their own.
+They rely on the host cell's metabolic machinery to carry out these processes, which is a key reason they are not considered living organisms.

-Conclude that while viruses contain organic molecules, their inability to reproduce independently and perform metabolic processes without a host cell is why they are not considered living organisms in the context of organic chemistry.
+Conclude why viruses are not considered living: Based on the inability to reproduce independently and lack of independent metabolic processes, viruses do not meet the criteria for living organisms in organic chemistry.

 Watch next